Cheniere Energy Partners, L.P. research snapshot

 CQP AI Stock Analysis

-CQP AI stock analysis currently reads Cheniere Energy Partners as an LNG infrastructure partnership with a hard-to-replicate Sabine Pass terminal, long-term sale and purchase agreements, and a distribution-focused capital structure.
-The latest reported quarter showed $3.60 billion of revenue and $1.18 billion of adjusted EBITDA, while GAAP net income fell to $186 million because unfavorable derivative fair-value changes moved through earnings.
-At the July 11, 2026 data cutoff, the latest available July 8 close was $64.09 and price multiplied by 484.05 million common units verified market capitalization near $31.02 billion.
+CQP AI stock analysis as of the August 2, 2026 data cutoff reads Cheniere Energy Partners as a hard-to-replicate LNG liquefaction and export platform at Sabine Pass with long-term sale and purchase agreements, a distribution-focused capital structure, and a new expansion program.
+The latest reported quarter, Q1 2026, showed $3.6 billion of revenue and $1.175 billion of adjusted EBITDA, while GAAP net income fell to $186 million because $599 million of unfavorable derivative fair-value changes moved through earnings.
+The stock closed at $65.90 on July 31, 2026, and price times 484.05 million common units re-verified market capitalization near $31.90 billion with a 0.00% deviation during this full refresh.
+The full year 2026 distribution guidance of $3.10 to $3.40 per common unit was reconfirmed, and management signed an EPC contract with Bechtel and issued limited notice to proceed for the first phase of the Sabine Pass expansion.
+Offsetting this is a consensus Sell rating from 14 analysts with an average target of $59.38, below the current price.
 This CQP AI stock analysis is informational research, not investment advice.

 Current price